De Novo & Novel Device Strategy — Verus FDA

 • Reviewer-readability QA + consistency checks

-• Deficiency response planning and response drafting support
+• Deficiency response planning + response drafting support

 Note: Final scope depends heavily on clinical requirements and novelty.